 What do you need to know about applying to Startup Operations?

-Applications for Startup Operations Fall 2022 Are Now Open!
+Applications for Startup Operations Fall 2023 will open in April!

 Q: How are ventures selected for the course?

 A: We seek to have a diverse set of industries/sectors and each venture must be past the ideation stage for the course.
 We do not select ventures based on market viability or long term strategy, however there should be adequate testing of the idea and at least some early customer adoption (prototypes, beta tests, etc.) to provide a robust learning experience.
 We expect all ventures to have demonstrated a minimum of three months focused effort.
 We do not expect the business to be at product market fit, but a business is never too far along for this course.
 See the bottom of this page for more specifics.

 Q: How are joiners selected for the course?

 A: After we select ventures, we'll round out enrollment by choosing a group of students who wish to work on student ventures.
 Student joiners are typically "startup curious" and considering a role at a startup or VC after HBS and/or may launch their own business some day.
 This group of joiners will be chosen by Prof. Austin who will take into account: 1) your reasons for wanting to enroll in Startup Operations and 2) the value of having a diverse group in terms of past work experience, undergraduate degrees, etc. Student founders may find joiners from within their section/EC community and should encourage them to apply!

 Q: I am a masters student at another Harvard school or at MIT.
 May I apply to Startup Operations?